 What Is the Estate Tax?

-Estate tax is just what it sounds like: a tax levied on the estate of a deceased person prior to it being dispersed to their heirs.
+Estate tax is levied on the estate of a deceased person prior to it being dispersed to their heirs.
 You may have heard it referred to as the “death tax.”
 It does not apply to all estates, only those that reach a certain threshold of value, and that value differs from state to state.

 Estate tax should not be confused with inheritance tax.
 Inheritance tax is money paid by the person who received or inherited the money after it has already been dispersed.
 Estate tax is taken by the government from the estate of the deceased before their heirs receive it.